jymcheong/SysmonResources/6. Sample Data/stage 2 (Get In)/4. control externally/README.md

 # External Command & Control (C2)

+## Mitre's View on C2

+From https://attack.mitre.org/wiki/Command_and_Control, Mitre sees it as various protocols & levels of covertness, but there's also an interesting statement from that wiki page:

+*"The resulting breakdown should help convey the concept that detecting intrusion through command and control protocols without prior knowledge is a difficult proposition over the long term."*

+In my view, that statement is true but it also mean it lacks certain utility if we are just limited to those few general methods listed there.
+Which leads me to consider the other aspects of C2 that we may discern even if it is some form of unknown obfuscation/evasion within channels that are being monitored.

 ## External vs Internal C2

 I believe it is important to distinct between external from internal C2. *Why?
 For instance in an air-gapped environment, assuming the adversary managed to get a backdoor into the isolated machines, s/he still needs a channel for the compromised machine to communicate with.
 That by definition should be INTERNAL C2 since the controller will typically be within the targetted premises.*